Explanation of icons

 comparison value can be either a number or a string. l Compatible with TOMATE v1.02.0 and later |

-above comparison value is omitted. @= is 0 or other, and a consecutive number
+comparison value is omitted. @= is 0 or other, and a consecutive number from

 the content of variable s is the corresponding string, the value is set to